AMS-MRC-disc-math-bio/pmfe/README.md

 git clone https://github.com/AMS-MRC-disc-math-bio/pmfe.git
 ```

-This will download the code and extract it into a directory called `iB4e-GTfold-parameterizer`.
+This will download the code and extract it into a directory called `pmfe`.

 ### Dependencies
 This project depends on the [CGAL][cgal] computational geometry library, several libraries from the [Boost][boost] project, and the [GMP][gmp] arbitrary-precision arithmetic library.